-The latest example of intelligent cage aquaculture was designed by Chang et al. (2021) based in Taiwan (Figure 2).
+The latest example of intelligent cage aquaculture was designed by Chang et al. [23] based in Taiwan, China (Figure 2).
 The ocean fish were cultivated inside an AIoT smart cage immersed under the sea, equipped with underwater camera, integrated sensors as well as a communication system.
-All data were collected via a remotely operated vehicle (ROV), intelligent UAV, and autogiro integrated into an Omni IoT system (Chang et al., 2021).
+All data were collected via a remotely operated vehicle (ROV), intelligent UAV, and autogiro integrated into an Omni IoT system [23].
 This system is capable of orchestrating the food delivery intelligent algorithm automatedly.
 All data were stored inside a cloud system interconnected to the onshore data processing center.
 The cloud data center utilized belonged to that of National Taiwan Ocean University (NTOU).
-To detect fish body, deep learning models used in this system are You Only Look Once version 3 (YOLOv3) and Faster Region-based Convolutional Neural Networks (Faster-RCNN).
+To detect fish body, deep learning models used in this system are You Only Look Once version 3 (YOLOv3) and Faster Regionbased Convolutional Neural Networks (Faster-RCNN).
 A sum of 2986 augmented and 1204 labeled images were inputted for the training via both the aforementioned machine learning models.
 Linear regression and ordinary matching algorithm were used to calculate the weight and length of the fish subsequent to machine training.
-The AI feeding time was determined via the
+The AI feeding time was determined via the splash intensity produced by fishes competing for feed [23].